rohansanjay/reading/Self_Development/Atomic_Habits.md

 - "Habits are the entry point, not the end point."
 - "When you automate as much of your life as possible, you can spend your effort on the tasks machines cannot do yet."
 - "Word with the grain of human nature, not against it."
+- "The secret to maximizing your odds of success is to choose the right field of competition."
+- "Genes do not determine your destiny.
+They determine your areas of oppurtunity."
+- "The only way to become excellent is to be endlessly fascinated by doing the same thing over and over."
+- "Improvement is not just about learning habits, it's also about fine-tuning them."
+- "The more you let a single belief define you, the less capable you are of adapting when life challenges you."
+- "Everything is impermanent."
+- "A lack of self-awareness is poison.
+Reflection and review is the antidote."
+- "Success is not a gaol to reach or a finish line to cross.
+It is a system to improve, an endless process to refine."
+- "It's remarkable what you can build if you just don't stop."
+- "Tiny changes.
+Remarkable results."

 ### Chapter 1: The Surprising Power of Atomic Haibts
 - improving by 1% isn't notable (or noticable), but it is meaningful in the long run